 Thorough clinical annotation is required to maximize the potential use of tissue specimens in translational research.
 Therefore, risk-factor questionnaires, clinical records and pathology review are incorporated into the core.

-Research services, including pathologic review of tumor histology, tumor sectioning and quality control, blood processing, construction of tissue microarrays (TMAs), immunohistochemistry (IHC) and FISH are provided to SPORE investigators.
+Research services provided to SPORE investigators include pathologic review of tumor histology, tumor sectioning and quality control, blood processing, construction of tissue microarrays (TMAs), immunohistochemistry (IHC), and FISH.

 The Biospecimens Core coordinates activities with the Biostatistics Core to provide seamless linkage of clinical annotation with research specimens for data management and analyses.

 The director of the Biospecimens Core is:

 The co-director is: